This page describes many of the forecast challenges faced by meteorologists at the Charleston,

 models as inputs but are designed to focus more on resolving smaller-scale features such as squall

 lines or even individual thunderstorms.
-Our office runs a local mesoscale model known as the
+Our office runs 2 local mesoscale Weather and Research

-Weather and Research Forecast (WRF) model which runs out 36 hours and has a horizontal resolution of
+Forecast (WRF) models which run out 36 hours and have horizontal resolutions of 4 kilometers.
+You

-4 kilometers.
-You can look at the model output here.
-WRF model runs from
+can look at the output of the NMM version here and the ARW version here.
+WRF model output from

 other NWS Weather Forecast Offices can be found here.